Adenovirus infection: Respiratory tract

 Preschool children with adenovirus colds tend to present with a nasal congestion, runny nose and abdominal pain.
 There may be a harsh barking cough.
 It is frequently associated with a fever and a sore throat.
 Up to one in five infants with bronchiolitis will have adenovirus infection, which can be severe.
 Bronchiolitis obliterans is uncommon, but can occur if adenovirus causes pneumonia with prolonged fever, and can result in difficulty breathing.
 It presents with a hyperinflated chest, expiratory wheeze and low oxygen.
-Severe pneumonia is most common in very young children age three-to-18 months and presents with sudden illness, ongoing cough, high fever, shortness of breath and a fast rate of breathing.
+Severe pneumonia is most common in very young children age three to 18 months and presents with sudden illness, ongoing cough, high fever, shortness of breath and a fast rate of breathing.
 There are frequently wheezes and crackles on breathing in and out.

 Eyes

-Adenovirus eye infection may present as a pinky-red eye.
-Six to nine-days following exposure to adenovirus, one or both eyes, typically in children, may be affected in association with fever, pharyngitis and lymphadenopathy (pharyngoconjunctival fever (PCF)).
+Adenovirus eye infection may present as a pinkish-red eye.
+Six to nine days following exposure to adenovirus, one or both eyes, typically in children, may be affected in association with fever, pharyngitis and lymphadenopathy (pharyngoconjunctival fever (PCF)).
 The onset is usually sudden, and there is often rhinitis.
 Adenovirus infection can also cause adenoviral keratoconjunctivitis.
 Typically one eye is affected after an incubation period of up to a week.
 The eye becomes itchy, painful, burning and reddish and lymphadenopathy may be felt by the ear nearest the affected eye.
-The symptoms may last around 10-days to three-weeks.
+The symptoms may last around 10 days to three weeks.
 It may be is associated with blurred vision, photophobia and swelling of the conjunctiva.
 A sore throat and nasal congestion may or may not be present.
 This tends to occur in epidemics, affecting predominantly adults.
 In very young children, it may be associated with high fever, sore throat, otitis media, diarrhoea, and vomiting.

 Gastrointestinal tract

-Adenovirus infection can cause a gastroenteritis when it may present with diarrhoea, vomiting and abdominal pain, with or without respiratory or general symptoms.
+Adenovirus infection can cause a gastroenteritis when it may present with diarrhea, vomiting, and abdominal pain, with or without respiratory or general symptoms.
 Children under the age of one-year appear particularly vulnerable.
 However, it usually resolves within three-days.
 It appears similar to diarrhoea diseases caused by other infections.